-At February 29, 2020, we had cash and cash equivalents of \$102,919 as compared to cash and cash equivalents of \$1,337,245 at February 28, 2019.
-In order for us to continue to operate our mobile recharge business, we must deposit funds with our telecommunication company clients from time to time in order to obtain access to the mobile data and talk-time we make available to consumers on our portal.
+At February 28, 2021, we had cash and cash equivalents of \$850,717 as compared to cash and cash equivalents of \$102,919 at February 29, 2020.
+In order for us to continue to operate our mobile payment business, we must deposit funds with our telecommunication companies from time to time in order to obtain access to the mobile data and talk-time we make available to consumers on our portal.
 Accordingly, the amount of cash we have on hand fluctuates significantly from period to period.
-The significant cash reduction reflected on our balance sheet as of February 29, 2020, when compared to the year ended February 28, 2019, is the result of our making large deposits with our telecommunications company clients.
 The Company otherwise does not have any planned capital expenditures and has historically funded its operations from revenues and sales of securities, including convertible debt securities.
 We believe that our cash on hand, cash equivalents and short-term investments, along with our revenues from operations, will fund our projected operating requirements, fund our current operations and repay our outstanding indebtedness, in each case, for at least the next 12 months.
 However, to grow our business substantially, we will need to increase the amount of funds we have deposited with the telecommunications companies for which we process mobile recharge payments.
 Accordingly, we expect to seek additional capital through public or private sales of our equity or debt securities, or both.
-We might also enter into financing arrangements with commercial banks or non-traditional lenders.
+We might also enter into financing arrangements with commercial banks or nontraditional lenders.
 We cannot provide investors with any assurance that we will be able to raise additional funding from the sale of our equity or debt securities, or both, in order to increase our deposits with our telecommunications company clients, or if available, that such funding will be on terms acceptable to us.

-We currently do not have any financing arrangements in place with financial institutions, however, we have raised \$1,830,652 through the sale of shares of our common stock in private placement transactions exempt from the registration requirements under the Securities Act during the year ended February 29, 2020.
+We currently do not have any financing arrangements in place.
+We did, however, raise \$5,886,500 through the sale of shares of our common stock in private placement transactions exempt from the registration requirements of the Securities Act of 1933 during the year ended February 28, 2021.